-When Oakland University alumnus and Chrysler executive business planner Razzaaq McConner, SBA (Marketing) ’01, has the opportunity to talk to Oakland students, he always urges them to look for opportunities to set themselves apart.
+When Razzaaq McConner, SBA (Marketing) ’01, has the opportunity to talk to OU students, he consistently urges them to look for opportunities to set themselves apart.

-“I always tell students to get as much experience as they can while they’re in college,” said McConner.
+“I always tell them to get as much experience as they can while they’re in college,” says McConner, an executive business planner with Chrysler.
 “I tell them to work in teams, to demonstrate leadership.
-When they get in the workplace, the expectation is that they already have experience.”
+When they get in the workplace, the expectation is they already have experience.”

-McConner said he still benefits from the experiences he gained through the School of Business Administration’s Applied Technology in Business (ATiB) program, which educates junior and senior level students in information technology applications through corporate-sponsored projects.
+McConner says he still benefits today from the experiences he gained through the SBA’s Applied Technology in Business (ATiB) program, which educates juniors and seniors in information technology applications through corporate-sponsored projects.

-“The program gave me indispensable experience that helped me transition to the corporate world,” he said of ATiB.
+“It gave me indispensable experience that helped me transition to the corporate world,” he says.

 When the marketing major was a student, ATiB was a fairly new program.
 Founded in 1997 by Mohan Tanniru, now the SBA dean, the program was the first of its kind in Michigan.
 Today, ATiB boasts a high graduate employment rate.

 When McConner learned about ATiB, the business minor program immediately drew his attention.
-Along with the practical benefit of scholarship money, the program also appealed to his competitive nature.
+First, there was the practical benefit of scholarship money.
+But the program also appealed to his competitive nature.
 “It seemed all of the top business students were in the program, and I wanted to be considered one of the top students.”

 Looking back, McConner also can see the benefits of the teamwork the program required.